danielwbeebe/My-News-Bubble-App/readme.md

     user_id INT REFERENCES users(id)
     );

+### Acknowledgements

+Thanks to the following for providing their comments along the way: John Bell, Gainor Bostwick, Alex Calleia, J Silverstein, and Phil Zak.

 ## Opportunities for Future Growth

 In terms of future edits, I would like to allow the user to select several news sources to display in the view, and remove buttons for any news sources already selected in order to prevent a user from accidentally selecting the same news source twice.